research-aids/research-aids.github.io-backup/README.md

 ## Documentation

-_YAML_ (short for _YAML Ain't Markup Language_) is a human-readable data format that defines basic data types and containers and allows to construct more complex data constructions with those. _Markdown_ is a markup \[sic\] language
+_YAML_ (short for _YAML Ain't Markup Language_) is a human-readable data format that defines basic data types and containers and allows to construct more complex data constructions with those. _Markdown_ is a markup \[sic!\] language

 ## Open Questions & TODOs